alvinmdj/notes-app-back-end/README.md

 - CRUD notes
 - Store data in database with PostgreSQL
 - Data validation with Joi
-- Error handling
+- Error handling & custom exceptions
-- Custom exceptions
 - Token-based authentication with JWT
 - Authorization with Bearer Token
 - Notes collaboration with database normalization